Biography

 That verdict was soon endorsed by audiences and critics drawn to hear the young man’s debuts on the world’s most prestigious stages, including New York’s Carnegie Hall, London’s Royal Albert Hall and Wigmore Hall, the Vienna Musikverein, the Berlin Philharmonie, the Théâtre des Champs-Elysées in Paris and the main auditorium of Tokyo’s Suntory Hall.
 Nobu also became the subject of a documentary directed by the eminent film-maker Peter Rosen: Touching the Sound: The Improbable Journey of Nobuyuki Tsujii (2014), having already featured prominently in the director’s film about the 13th Van Cliburn Competition, A Surprise in Texas (2010).

 Having long since established his place among today’s leading pianists, Nobu signed an exclusive recording contract with Deutsche Grammophon in April 2024.
-The label plans to reissue the artist’s existing classical discography, and subscribers to its STAGE+ platform can now watch two recitals filmed earlier this year – one from Suntory Hall, the other from the Verbier Festival – as well as Rosen’s Touching the Sound.
+The label has reissued the artist’s existing classical discography, and subscribers to its STAGE+ platform can now watch a selection of recitals filmed in recent years at Suntory Hall and at the Verbier Festival – as well as Rosen’s Touching the Sound.

-Nobu’s debut DG album features a Beethoven programme that pairs the towering “Hammerklavier” Sonata, op.
+Nobu’s debut DG album featured a Beethoven programme that paired the towering “Hammerklavier” Sonata, op.
 106 with Liszt’s transcription of the song cycle An die ferne Geliebte (“To the Distant Beloved”).
-The album is set for release digitally – and on CD in Japan – on 29 November 2024, while the CD will be released worldwide on 21 March 2025.
+The album was released worldwide on 21 March 2025, with International Piano hailing the sonata performance as “a memorable Hammerklavier: mature, thoughtful and beautifully controlled”.

-In recent seasons Nobu has appeared as concerto soloist with, among others, Vladimir Ashkenazy and the Deutsches Symphonie-Orchester Berlin, Vladimir Jurowski and the London Philharmonic Orchestra, Vasily Petrenko and the Royal Philharmonic Orchestra, Klaus Mäkelä and the Oslo Philharmonic, and Domingo Hindoyan and the Royal Liverpool Philharmonic Orchestra.
-Other career highlights include performances with the Los Angeles Philharmonic at the Hollywood Bowl, the BBC Philharmonic and Juanjo Mena, and the Philharmonisches Staatsorchester Hamburg and Kent Nagano.
+In recent seasons Nobu has appeared as concerto soloist with, among others, Vladimir Ashkenazy and the Deutsches Symphonie-Orchester Berlin, Vladimir Jurowski and the London Philharmonic Orchestra, Vasily Petrenko and the Royal Philharmonic Orchestra, Klaus Mäkelä and the Oslo Philharmonic, and Hindoyan and the RLPO.
+Other career highlights include performances with the Los Angeles Philharmonic at the Hollywood Bowl, with the BBC Philharmonic and Juanjo Mena, and with the Philharmonisches Staatsorchester Hamburg and Kent Nagano.

 Born in Tokyo in September 1988, Nobu displayed his innate musicality at the age of two when he began picking out tunes on a tiny toy piano.
 After just a few hearings he was able to play the songs his mother sang to him, and he began improvising miniature compositions spontaneously during early childhood.
 “The piano is something I can use to express myself, and I’m much better at communicating using piano rather than speech,” he reflects.
 “So in that sense, the piano is essential for me.”